We understand that some people may have special circumstances.

 You may be offered a different screening process.

 Canes cannot be taken through a body scanner.
-If you cannot be separated from your walking aid, you should tell the screening officer who can arrange for another screening.
+If you cannot be separated from your cane, you should tell the screening officer who can arrange for alternative screening methods.

-Where it is necessary for screening officers to search your belongings, they should place the items back in their original location so they can be easily found again.
+If screening officers need to search your belongings, they should return the items to their original place.

-The screening officer will use another screening method(s), and will ask your permission before inspecting your assistance animal.
+For you and your assistance animal to be screened together, the security screening officer will use alternative screening methods, and will ask your permission before screening your assistance animal.

-Screening your assistance animal includes a check of its:
+Screening your assistance animal includes a check of the following items:

 Any items that can easily be removed may be screened using X-ray equipment.